gitbls/sdm/README.md

 * `--showapt` &mdash; Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.
 * `--ssh` *SSHoption* &mdash; Control how SSH is enabled in the image.
 By default, if `--ssh` is not specified, SSH will be enabled in the image using the SSH service, just like RasPiOS. if `--ssh none` is specified SSH will not be enabled.
 If `--ssh socket` is specified SSH will be enabled using SSH sockets via systemd instead of having the SSH service hanging around all the time.
 * `--svcdisable` and `--svcenable` &mdash; Enable or disable named services, specified as comma-separate list, as part of the first system boot processing.
-* `--sysctl` *file* &mdash; Copy the specified file into the image in /etc/sysctl.d.
-The filename must end with '.conf'
+* `--sysctl` *file* &mdash; Copy the specified file into the image in /etc/sysctl.d. `--sysctl` can be speicified multiple times to copy multiple files.
 * `--timezone` *tzname* &mdash; Set the timezone for the system.
 See `sudo timedatectl list-timezones | less` for a complete list of timezones.
 * `--udev` *file* &mdash; Copy the udev rule file to /etc/udev/rules.d. `--udev` can be specified multiple times to copy multiple files.
 * `--user` *username* &mdash; Specify a username to be created in the IMG.